8mecem8/Vanilla-Js-eCommerce/README.md

 <br><br>

-Please visit the project address ==> https://buyozon-ecommerce-app.herokuapp.com/
+You can use the web application, with visiting the project address ==> https://buyozon-ecommerce-app.herokuapp.com/

 Log in | You can register or You can use test@test.com password: 12345